adipandas/adipandas.github.io/_portfolio/flyingrobot.md

 collection: portfolio
 ---

+**In a previous life**, I worked on autonomous navigation of quadrotors.
+These are some of the artifacts from that time.

 This is the demonstration of autonomous quadrotor developed by me using [Robot Operating System (ROS)](http://www.ros.org/) and [Pixhawk Firmware](https://px4.io/).

 This project was completed at the University of Cincinnati as a part of [Cooperative Distributed Systems Lab](https://ceas.uc.edu/research/centers-labs/cooperative-distributed-systems-lab.html).
 The objective of the project was to develop a robot to assist first responders in search and rescue missions in the post-disaster scenarios.
 The robot was designed and developed to fly in the cluttered indoor environment without GPS or any external positioning feedback.